mendix/docs/content/en/docs/appstore/modules/siemens/teamcenter/teamcenter-connector-mendix-studio-pro-extension.md

 ## 2 Import mapping

 Every [[action]] ends with import mapping.
 Here you can define what data you want to retrieve from Teamcenter and how to handle this data in Mendix.
-Depending on the [[action]] , the import mapping page starts with one or multiple empty boxes, one per business object that need to be configured.
+Depending on the [[action]], the import mapping page starts with one or multiple entities/objects to configure, one per business object that need to be configured.

 [[Screenshot of empty object mapping page]]

 During configuration, the import mapping page will build up a preview of the Mendix domain model involved in the integration.
+In addition, the import mapping page shows the corresponding business objects on the Teamcenter side.
+For this, the Teamcenter Connector Extension displays the display names of the objects and their properties, references and relations.

 [[Screenshot of completed object mapping page]]

 In the Teamcenter extension, the import mapping consists of two steps:
 1. Object mapping: As Teamcenter works with many layers of specializations of its business objects, in the import mapping page, you need to configure which object type you want to retrieve from Teamcenter and what Mendix objects need to be created, when retrieving these business objects.
 This is called Object mapping.
-2. Selection of properties, references and relations: Configuration which properties, references and relations you want to retrieve from Teamcenter and include in your Mendix model.
+2. Selection of properties, references and relations: Configuration which properties, references and relations you want to retrieve from Teamcenter and include in your Mendix model .

 Configuring the business objects starts with clicking on an empty box.
 This will open the object mapping dialog.